bismark64/orion/README.md

     #<OpenStruct success=false, count=0, files=[]>

-2. Deleting files
+- Deleting files

     Orion.delete "path/where/you/want/to/search/in", "query"

+Eg:

+    Orion.delete "/home", "my_file_name" #will delete all filenames which include my_file_name Orion.delete "/home/username/ruby_projects/my_ruby_project", ".rb" #will delete all ruby files in my_ruby_project directory

 This returns true whether Orion could delete the files and nil if not.

+If you provide a block, then the delete method will return the same OpenStruct object than search:

+    #<OpenStruct success= boolean, count=number_of_deleted_files, files= array_with_string_paths_representing_deleted_files>

+This object will be passed to the block for your use.

-3. Getting info from file
+- Getting info from file

     Orion.get_info("path/where/you/want/to/search/in", *methods)

-You can call get_info with this File methods:
+You can call get_info with this core Ruby File methods:

     :atime, :ctime, :mtime, :ftype, :size